HonzaMat/PyOpenocdClient/doc/quickstart.rst

     ocd.disconnect()

-PyOpenocdClient can be used conveniently via a context manager (Python's ``with`` block).
-Context manager handles the connect and disconnect automatically:

 .. code-block:: python

     from py_openocd_client import PyOpenocdClient

-    # Use of PyOpenocdClient as a context manager:
+    # Use PyOpenocdClient as a context manager:
     # The connection is established and closed automatically.

     with PyOpenocdClient(host="some_hostname", port=1234) as ocd: